Curry remains a no-go with sprained ankle

 After playing a combined eight minutes in his previous four games -- including a DNP Saturday at Portland -- Udoh came off the bench to play 25 minutes and register five points, seven rebounds, four assists and three blocks.

-Smart said Udoh basically played out of necessity, considering the team's banged-up front line and the fact that big men David Lee and Louis Amundson got
+Smart said Udoh basically played out of necessity, considering the team's banged-up front line and the fact that big men David Lee and Louis Amundson got into foul trouble.

 "He's going to earn it as he goes, but we have to be a little bit cautious," Smart said.
 "We're going from a guy who hasn't played meaningful minutes since his last college game to all of a sudden going up against NBA guys who are conditioned to play at a very high level.